 Baking powder - aluminium and phosphate free

 Buckwheat (fagopyrum esculentum) is not a wheat - it is a member of the rhubarb family.
-The slightly pink colour is the give-away!
-Unlike most grains it is, along with quinoa and soya, considered more alkalizing than other grains.
-In baking this pseudo grain behaves quite different to any other grain and it has taken us by surprise many times.
+The slightly pink colour is a giveaway!
+Unlike most grains, it is, along with quinoa and soya, considered more alkalizing than other grains.
+In baking, this pseudo-grain behaves quite different from any other grain and it has taken us by surprise many times.
 Buckwheat makes a soft flour - traditionally used for Blinis with an earthy nutty taste.

-Buckwheat is suitable for type A (secretor only) and type O (secretor only); it is also suitable for Hunter GT1 and Teacher GT3.
+Buckwheat is suitable for blood types A (secretor only) and O (secretor only); it is also suitable for Genotypes Hunter GT1 and Teacher GT3.